 Even if you have your dream career, it’s impossible to love all aspects of it at all times.
 Finding something outside of the job can help fulfill your sense of purpose and give you a boost in confidence and self-esteem.

 You could cultivate or polish an existing hobby or put time into learning a new skill.
-Find anything that gets your mind off of work and gives you more meaning to the life you’re living.
+Find anything that gets your mind off of hating your job, while giving you more meaning to the life you’re living.